DaveEveritt/unix-for-life/index.md

 >
 > This leads to…

-## Generation: Avoid guesswork when automating, check for error-free outcomes and allow reversal if wrong
+## Generation: Avoid guesswork when automating, check for error-free outcomes, enable reversal if wrong

 > Human beings are bad at processing details; individual input is a rich source of delay and error.
 The simpler the guidelines, the more likely the operator will get it right.
 Time-tested automated procedures (at every level) are almost always cheaper and more reliable than hand-operated ones.
 So use automated output generators or simple guides whenever they raise the level of abstraction; that is, make guidelines to *operate* a process simpler than the process itself.
 Don’t clutter things with unnecessary details that can be automated.
 As a failsafe, preserve the current state to enable a “rollback”.